cassamb/kpop-guessing-game-php/README.md

   * Randomized Image
   * Prompt
   * Multiple Choice Buttons
+  * **Next Button**
 * **Ending Page**: Page that is displayed once the user completes the game and displays the user's final score.
   * Final Score
+  * **Customized Goodbye Message**
+  * Home Button

+The **bold** elements denote components of the UI that were not required in the original assignment specification; however, they are included in this implementation in an effort to improve the usability and user experience while operating the program.

 ### Logical Requirements